 - Recipient of the Greater Sudbury 40 under 40 award.

 Andrée Guénette began dance training at the age of 3.
 Born in Sudbury, she studied and perfected her art at The School of Toronto Dance Theatre, L’atelier de Danse Moderne in Montreal as well as Dance Makers in Toronto.
 She has performed in many countries across Europe and North America and worked with great choreographers.
 Andree is trained and seasoned in all styles of dance, including modern, contemporary, Russian and Cecchetti Ballet, acro and jazz.
 She was the recipient of the highest Kiwanis Scholarship two years running and her dancing career has been filled with success.
 She has been recognized with many different scholarships and awards.
-More recently, she has spent the better part of 5 years teaching in Ottawa and is happy to have returned to her roots teaching in Sudbury once again.
-Now a certified dance instructor and a choreographer, Andrée has been teaching for the past 15 years.
+She spent 5 years teaching in Ottawa and was happy to return to her roots teaching in Sudbury once again.
+Andree is a certified dance instructor and Choreographer for the past 25 years.
+When she is not teaching, Andrée works as a certified RMT.
+She shares her passion for proper movements and biomechanics with her students, so they can achieve the best technique to have a long and healthy dance experience.

 Hailey started to dance at the age of 4 and joined the Project Dance Competitive Team in 2007.
 She has trained in various styles of dance such as tap, jazz, ballet, modern, contemporary, acro, lyrical, musical theatre and hip hop.
 Hailey attends yearly workshops in the Toronto area and often works with guest choreographers.
 She enjoys performing all genres of dance and is excited to join the faculty at Project Dance to pass on her skills, new fresh ideas and love of dance to others.